wguDataNinja/Deploying-a-Scalable-ML-Pipeline-with-FastAPI/model_card.md

 ## Intended Use

 This model is for demonstration only.
-It's not designed or validated for any real-world decision-making.
-Any actual use would require extensive additional testing for bias, fairness, and accuracy.
+Any commercial or research use would require extensive additional testing for bias, fairness, and accuracy.

 ## Limitations